Measures and their random reals: Randomness with Respect to Continuous Measures

+\begin{proof} Let $A = [T]$ for some computable tree $T$, and suppose $\mu$ is a continuous measure.
+Let $r_\mu$ be any representation of $\mu$.
+Let $T^{=n}$ denote the strings in $T$ of length $n$.
+It holds that

+Using Proposition \ref{prop:repres-relation}, we can browse the tree $T$ level by level till we see that the measure of $\Cyl{T^{=n}}$ falls below $2^{-n}$.
+When this happens, we enumerate all strings in $T^{=n}$ into the $n$-th level of an $r_\mu$-test. \end{proof}

 \citet{kreisel:1959} showed that every member of a countable $\Pi^0_1$ class is hyperarithmetic, i.e.\ contained in $\Delta^1_1$.
-Furthermore, he showed that members of countable $\Pi^0_1$ classes (also called \emph{ranked points}) can be found all the way through the hyperarithmetical Turing degrees.
-Later, \citet{cenzer-etal:1986} showed that ranked points appear at each hyperarithmetical level of the Turing jump.
+Furthermore, he showed that members of countable $\Pi^0_1$ classes (also called \emph{ranked points}) can be found cofinally the hyperarithmetical Turing degrees.
+Later, \citet{cenzer-etal:1986} showed that ranked points appear at each hyperarithmetical level of the Turing jump, i.e.\ can be found in Turing degrees obtained by iterating the Turing jump along a computable ordinal.